-Member retention rate1 could be defined as: the difference between your year-end member census and starting member census divided by the start of year member census.
+Retention rate1 could be defined as: the difference between your year-end member or customer census and starting census divided by the start of year census.

-Anyone who is at all comfortable with percentages and growth calculations can see that this is not a very accurate depiction of your ability to retain members.
+Anyone who is at all comfortable with percentages and growth calculations can see that this is not a very accurate depiction of your ability to retain your audience.
 Why?

 Because it completely misses the point that you not only lose people over the course of a year, but you gain people, too.
 You’re leaving out your acquisition pipeline.
 At best, this calculation is probably better called “growth rate.”